Become a Cloud technology MFG Adapter

 “On the shop floor, manufacturers are aggregating data to gain insight on machine and equipment performance, part tracking, and even how to optimize [the] shop floor layout,” Kathy Webster said, who is the Media Communications Manager for The Association of Manufacturing Technology (AMT).
 “This is especially true as pressure mounts for manufacturers to bring products to market more quickly.”

 “Cloud solutions like these are often quick to roll out and easy to customize,” Kathy continues.
 “Many also offer 24/7 support, meaning less stress on a company’s IT staff.
 They are easy to access at any time from anywhere, making them a natural fit for collaboration on supply chain, distributio, and service.”

 A piece by Ralph Rio of the ARC Advisory Group, which specializes in researching the Industrial Internet of Things (IIoT), is particularly interesting.
 In “Translating the Benefits of IIoT to Executive Interests,” it points out facts and figures that perhaps a machinist can present to the person on the shop floor who has the authority to make decisions, including changes in technology.

 Aside from the benefits that Cloud software and applications can have on your shop floor, these solutions also tend to be more economic, too.
 At trade shows that Shop Floor Automations attends, guests are astounded that there is a machine monitoring option that costs a mere $45 per month, per machine!

 Want more information on how to embrace IIoT on your shop floor?
-Call us at (877) 611-5825 or connect with us on one of our social media channels.
+Call us at (877) 611-5825 or fill out a contact form, so we can get back to you.